tbarn/old-website/_posts/2015-04-05-second-stage-of-the-project.markdown

 On a side note, I really enjoyed this quote from Conrad Stoll's guest lecture related to open source: "Shared Problems Deserve Shared Solutions."
 This goes beyond just being an active participant in open source activities.
 I feel it says a lot about how as a community we can collaborate more on practically everything because there are a TON of the problems.

 > Tip of the Week:
-> If you don't want to do more work than you have to, you should ask more questions about the project secs.
+> If you don't want to do more work than you have to, you should ask more questions about the project specs.